Everything you need to know about TenancyVault.

 A seat is a team member who can access your TenancyVault account.
 Owner, Admin, and Viewer roles are available so you control what each person can see and do.
 Free and Solo plans include 1 seat (just you).
 Portfolio includes 2, Pro includes 3.
 Additional seats can be added on any paid plan.

-Yes.
+Yes, from the Solo plan and above.
 You can invite tenants to a read-only portal where they can view and acknowledge compliance documents you've shared with them — gas safety records, EICR reports, the How to Rent Guide, and more.
 Their acknowledgement is timestamped, giving you proof of service without the paperwork.

 No. TenancyVault helps you track deadlines and organise evidence.
 It does not provide legal advice.
 Always consult a qualified solicitor or housing professional for legal guidance.